Gloworm72/EG10118_Disneyland_Project/README.md

 **My Role:**
 * Create script to replace the attraction id’s with the names from the reference list
 * Create script to convert unix time into dates/times
-* Work on method of adding up number of visits for each attraction in a specific month, year, and time of day
+* Work on method of adding up number of visits for each attraction in a specific month and year
 * Create script to make the heat map
-* Work on method of adding up number of visits for each type of attraction in a specific month, year, and time of day
+* Work on method of adding up number of visits for each type of attraction in a specific month and year
 * Create script to display types of attractions on pie graph<p>

 **Jack's Role:**